Faithful Implementations of Distributed Algorithms and Control Laws: Faithful implementation of dual decomposition

 \subsection{Connection between VCG and clearing prices}

-It is now clear why the tax rule $p_i^0=\lambda^*z_i^*$ considered in Section \ref{secresourceallocation} fails to incentivize faithful implementation of the algorithm.
-The reason is simple; it is not in the indirect Groves class.
-A correct tax rule from indirect Groves class looks like (\ref{pvcg}), which appears quite different from $p_i^0=\lambda^*z_i^*$.
-However, a careful look at (\ref{pvcg}) reveals that (\ref{pvcg}) is indeed a natural generalization of the notion of the market clearing prices.
-In what follows, we assume that $v_i$, $i\in\{1,\cdots,N\}$, are strongly convex and continuously differentiable to simplify the discussion.
+{\upd Invoking Theorem \ref{theoconverse}, it is now clear why the ``clearing price" mechanism considered in Section \ref{secresourceallocation} fails to be incentive compatible.
+This is simply because the ``clearing price" mechanism is not in the class of indirect Groves mechanisms.
+However, it can be shown that the ``clearing price" mechanism is \emph{approximately} incentive compatible under the pure competition \cite{RefWorks:238} (i.e., when individual followers have negligible market power to control market-clearing prices).
+We show this fact by pointing out an intimate connection between the tax rule $p_i^0=\lambda^*z_i^*$ considered in Section \ref{secresourceallocation} and the VCG-like tax in (\ref{pvcg}).
+For simplicity, we assume that cost functions $v_i$ are strongly convex and continuously differentiable.

-Pick an arbitrary index $i$, and define a path $x_i: [0,1]\rightarrow \mathbb{R}^{n_{z_i}}$ by $x_i(t)=tz_i^*$.
-Intuitively, the path $x_i$ continuously connects follower $i$'s allocations in two different situations: $x_i(0)=0$ corresponds to the case where follower $i$ is absent (allocation is zero), while $x_i(1)=z_i^*$ is the optimal allocation in (\ref{originalprob}).
+To see a connection, for each $i$, consider a smooth path $x_i: [0,1]\rightarrow \mathbb{R}^{n_{z_i}}$ defined by $x_i(t)=tz_i^*$.} Intuitively, the path $x_i$ continuously connects the follower $i$'s allocations in two distinct situations: $x_i(0)=0$ corresponds to the case where follower $i$ is absent (allocation is zero), and $x_i(1)=z_i^*$ is the optimal allocation in (\ref{originalprob}).
 For every point on the path $x_i(t)$, it is possible to consider the primal-dual optimal solution $(z^{-i*}(x_i(t)), \lambda^{-i*}(x_i(t)))$ to the marginal optimization problem (\ref{marginalprob}).
-In particular, $\lambda^{-i*}(x_i(t))$ shows how the market clearing price determined by the rest of society (excluding $i$) changes if follower $i$'s allocation is fixed at different values $x_i(t)$ between $0$ and $z_i^*$.
-For instance, if follower $i$ has a very small market power, $\lambda^{-i*}(x_i(\cdot))$ is almost a constant function.
+In particular, $\lambda^{-i*}(x_i(t))$ shows how the market-clearing price determined by the rest of society (excluding $i$) changes if follower $i$'s allocation is fixed at different values $x_i(t)$ between $0$ and $z_i^*$.